 Cash awards of $1,000 each are given to ten winning programs each year, including services related to general government, health and human services, public information/participation and intergovernmental collaboration.
 The winning programs are recognized in conjunction with the NCACC Annual Conference held each August.

-The awards background and application process are detailed below.
-Please contact NCACC Program Development Manager Matt Bigelow for more information on the Excellence in Innovation Awards.
+Please contact NCACC Manager of Corporate Engagement Matt Bigelow for more information on the Excellence in Innovation Awards.

 Awards Background & Application Process